-7. In Unbroken Curses and Standing on the Rock, we are told that Daniel was raised in a European “boarding school … a center of Cabalistic practices” where he was subjected to severe ritualistic abuse.
+7. In Unbroken Curses and Standing on the Rock, we are told that Daniel Yoder was raised in an European “boarding school … a center of Cabalistic practices” where he “was subjected to severe ritualistic abuse.”

-For those in the know, the European or Ashkenazi Kabbalah is rarely, if ever, taught outside a strict setting and certainly not in a boarding school.
+For those in the know, the European or Ashkenazi Kabbalah (that’s the proper spelling) is rarely, if ever, taught outside a strict setting and certainly not in a boarding school.

-Daniel Yoder’s story appears to be tailored along the line of Elaine’s but it was better spurn than hers.
-I’ve pointed out some other problems with Unbroken Curses in another article.
+Daniel’s story appears to be tailored along the line of Elaine’s but it was better spurn than hers.
+I have pointed out some other problems with Unbroken Curses in another article.

 Starting from 22:13, Dr. Reid (who has written an autobiography chronicling his experiences), said he was the “Allen” whose story was relayed in Prepare for War (1992; pp. 268-270).
 But Rebecca laced his story with fabricated details.
 His words are in blue:

 “This is one of those instances where I don’t have too much fear of what I’m about to say, because I met Dr. Brown and Elaine way back in the day, I think it was in 1986 … I met them because I was trying to find out what in the world that happened to me.
 I met them in California.
 This is my opinion just from meeting them … Dr Brown has absolute 100 per cent complete control over Elaine.
 She wouldn’t let her talk to me about certain things.
 We had probably a two-hour dinner meeting and then we lost contact…

 I had some real questions about the first book, He Came to Set the Captives Free.
 A lot of it didn’t ring true to me in terms of the way spiritual warfare really works, [inaudible] but I saw everybody’s warning, you know.